MetaMask/metamask-docs/wallet/tutorials/dapp-tutorial.md

 export default App
 ```

-The code above has comments on each new line of code and those lines of code that have been updated.
+I've added comments that indicate any new or updated lines of code.
 Let's talk about these changes.

-We create an object that represent the initial empty state object, as well a new `useState` that will hold our important `wallet` state.
+We create an object representing the initial empty state and a new `useState` hook to reflect our MetaMask wallet state.

-We have added an `updateWallet` function to update our wallet state and this function will come in handy as we add `balance` and `chainId` to our state.
-Right now it looks a bit overkill.
-But we are forecasting what we will need in the next few steps.
+We have added an `updateWallet` function that sets our new wallet state when we connect.
+It will also be called when we add code later that refreshes our wallet state.
+This function will come in handy as we start syncing our `balance` and `chainId`.

-We have added a `handleConnect` function that our button will call to connect to MetaMask using `window.ethereum.request` and it's `eth_requestAccounts` method.
-We store the awaited result from this RPC call in a variable named `accounts` and then pass it to our `updateWallet` function, storing that account array in our local state.
+We have added a `handleConnect` function that our UI will call to connect to MetaMask using `window.ethereum.request` and its `eth_requestAccounts` method.
+We store the awaited result from this RPC call in a variable named `accounts` and then pass it to our `updateWallet` function.

 ### React We Have a Problem

 We lose our account data if we refresh the page.
-When we connect with the button, we set those accounts in our state, but when the page refreshes, we need something in our `useEffect` that will check to see if we are already connected and update our wallet state.
+When we connect with the button, we set `accounts` in our state, but when the page refreshes, we need something in our `useEffect` to check if we already have connected and update our wallet state.

-Thinking ahead we know that once we are tracking more than just `accounts`, we will need a mechanism to also get the `balance` and `chainId` and update their state too.
+Thinking ahead, we know that once we are tracking more than just `accounts`, we will also need a mechanism to get the `balance` and `chainId` and update their state.

 Let's update our `src/App.tsx` with some added logic to our `useEffect`: